 - Gluten-Free: Use a gluten-free, all-purpose flour blend.
 Look for a gluten-free flour blend specifically formulated for baking, as it will have the right combination of flours and starches to mimic the texture of wheat flour.
 My favorite is Better Batter Original Blend.
 I also like Doves Farm Freee Gluten-Free All-Purpose Flour, but this blend does not contain xanthan gum, so you need to add 1/4 teaspoon of xanthan gum per cup (140 g) of gluten-free flour blend.

-- Nut-Free: To make this recipe nut-free, omit to add the chopped nuts to the batter or substitute for your favorite seeds like sunflower seeds, pumpkin seeds (pepitas), or sesame seeds.
+- Nut-Free: To make this recipe nut-free, omit adding the chopped nuts to the batter or substitute with your favorite seeds like sunflower seeds, pumpkin seeds (pepitas), or sesame seeds.
 These seeds provide a similar texture and crunch.
 Keep in mind that flavors might vary slightly, so choose seeds that complement the other ingredients in the recipe.

 - Soaking the Fruits: It takes time to achieve the best flavor.
 Pro Tip: Soak the fruits at least 2-3 days in advance.
 Use a jar with a tight lid and stir the mixture once a day for even absorption.